 The Charleston School of Law offers a full-time and part-time course of study leading to a Juris Doctor degree.
 It is expected that students enrolling in the full-time program will graduate in three years and those enrolling in the part-time program in four years.
 Students accepted for the spring will begin classes in early January.
 Full-time students who start in the spring semester will be on track to graduate in 2.5 years; spring start students are required to take summer courses during their first summer of enrollment.

 Pursuant to Standard 311 of the American Bar Association’s Standards of Approval for Law Schools and Charleston School of Law policy, all graduation requirements must be completed no earlier than 24 months and, except in extraordinary circumstances, no later than 84 months after a student has commenced study at the Charleston School of Law or at a law school from which the School of Law has accepted transfer credit.

 For more information, please follow the links below:

 Consistent with Standard 311(c) of the American Bar Association’s Standards of Approval for Law Schools, students may not take more than 17 credit hours in a semester.

-- Full-time course load: The standard course load for full-time students is 13-17 credit hours per fall or spring semester.
+- Full-time course load: The standard course load for full-time students is 13-16 credit hours per fall or spring semester.
+To take more than 16 credits in a fall or spring semester, permission of the Associate Dean for Academic Affairs is required.
 For students admitted for the spring start, the first summer standard session is required and the standard course load is 13 credit hours.

 *For information about the Charleston School of Law’s Admiralty and Maritime Law LL.M., please click on this link.